-- 1. Spend some time getting educated about ESOPS - 2.
-Complete a feasibility study and determine an initial valuation range - 3.
-Hire a team of advisors - 4.
-Develop the transaction structure and conduct due diligence - 5.
-Establish the trust and appoint the trustee - 6.
-The trustee hires an independent appraiser and determines the shares' fair market value - 7.
-Negotiate the transaction terms and conditions; the trustee ensures the terms are in the interest of participants - 8.
-Close the transaction and communicate to employee-owners
+- 1. Complete a feasibility study and determining an initial valuation range - 2.
+Hire the team of advisors - 3.
+Develop the transaction structure - 4.
+Conduct due diligence - 5.
+Establish the trust and appoint the trustee. - 6.
+Determine fair market value by the trustee and independent appraiser - 7.
+Negotiate the transaction terms and conditions - 8.
+Close the transaction and communicating to employee-owners.